idaholab/Deep-Lynx-Python-Package/README.md

 ## Contributing
 After cloning the repository, please use [Poetry](https://python-poetry.org/) for setup (e.g. `poetry install`, `poetry shell` to activate the virtual environment, etc).

 Tests can be run with an active and reachable instance of Deep Lynx.
 Create a file named `.env` at the root of the project.
-Then fill it out with the following parameters:
+Then fill it out with the following parameters using mock variables:

 ```
 DEEP_LYNX_URL=